longw010/PyTorch-F1/torchf1/README.md

 Functions included:
-- profile::get_inf_time (model, input_size) => get the inference time in GPU mode or CPU mode; note that for the GPU mode it needs to be in a synchronized way.
+- profile::get_inf_time (model, input_size) => get the inference time in GPU mode or CPU mode; note that for the GPU mode it needs to be in a synchronized way:[details](https://medium.com/@auro_227/timing-your-pytorch-code-fragments-e1a556e81f2).
 - info_str::model, mode, input_size => print out the model strucuture in a tree-based or flat view